Last Updated on May 2, 2021 by cmoarz

 What is container garden companion planting?
 Bluntly, It’s a strategy gardeners use to maximize the potential of their plants by planting them next to the most beneficial partner plant they can.

 Ok but what kind of benefits are we talking about?
-Surely it’s not like the plants mate and the offspring is giant man eating tomato?
+Surely it’s not like the plant’s mate and the offspring is a giant man-eating tomato?

 Well, No obviously not!
 But there are a lot of genuine reasons people do companion planting.
 Here are some examples:

 This protects both plants and acts as a strong deterrent for pests.
-It also make organic gardening far more plausible, otherwise you would need to use pesticides to deal with the pests and that’s really no good!
+It also makes organic gardening far more plausible, otherwise, you would need to use pesticides to deal with the pests and that’s really no good!

 The fertility of the soils is a big deal.
-That’s why so many people plant fertility crops before there main crop.
+That’s why so many people plant fertility crops before their main crop.

-This is a big deal and makes a great companion to those plants who need more nitrogen.
+This is a big deal and makes a great companion to those plants that need more nitrogen.

 Trellising and Shade